A1 Team Switzerland

-A1 Team Switzerland is the Swiss team of A1 Grand Prix, an international racing series.
+A1 Team Switzerland was the Swiss team of A1 Grand Prix, an international racing series.
 The team were the A1 Grand Prix champions for the third season, 2007-08.

 Management

 A1 Team Switzerland is owned by Max Welti.

 History

 In the inaugural season, Team Switzerland were "best of the rest", with a victory and ten podiums, finishing 2nd in the championship.

 Team Switzerland lost their competitive edge in 2006-07, with only a single race victory, and finishing 8th in the championship.

 After a spectacular 2007–08 season, Neel Jani single-handedly clinched the championship for Team Switzerland, with four victories and seven podiums.

 In 2008–09, after having scored 4 wins and 3 other podium finishes, Neel Jani scored a total of 95 points for Team Switzerland.
 At the end of the season, the team finished second in the championship, 17 points behind the champions, Team Ireland, and just 3 points ahead of Team Portugal.